EchNet/snatch-and-grab/README.md

 1: Refine the Crawler
   - Crawler runs on a schedule.
   - Crawler runs from start to finish
-  - Crawler supports multiple languages
+  - Crawler supports English, Italian, and German.

 2: Refine the Scraper
   Scraper control doesn't increase max if fewer than max were caught last time.